ShiJindong/ROS-Learning/ROS2/README.md

       ros2 run "rosnode"

-The executable rosnodes are implemented not only with C++ but also with Python.
+The rosnodes "village_interfaces", "village_wang", "village_zhang" are implemented with C++.

+The rosnode "village_li" is implemented with Python.